bengrc/RaspberryPi_Kernel/README.md

 ### RaspberryPi kernel
-A Rpi kernel for the embedded systems course done with a Ubuntu 20.04 LTS virtual machine.
+A Rpi kernel for the embedded systems course done with a Ubuntu 20.04 LTS virtual machine and a Raspberry Pi 4B.

 **Install required dependencies**